sax/blog/_posts/2013-11-25-threads-in-a-gil.md

 Sidekiq background worker gem takes advantage of this, running multiple workers in separate threads within a single process.

-If the workload of a job blocks on I/O, Ruby can context switch to other threads and do other work until the I/O finishes.
-This could be because the workload reaches out to an external API, shells out to another command, does a lot of network requests, or any number of other reasons.
-Depending on how a job is written, writes to external storage like an NFS server could block on I/O and benefit from context switching.
+If the workload of a job blocks on I/O, Ruby can context-switch to other threads and do other work until the I/O finishes.
+This could happen when the workload reaches out to an external API, shells out to another command, or is accessing the file system.
+Depending on how a job is written, writes to external storage like an NFS server could block on I/O.

-Conversely, if a process does not block on I/O, it will not benefit from thread switching under a GIL.
-Instead, multiple processes will be more efficient.
+If the workload of a process does not block on I/O, it will not benefit from thread switching under a GIL, as it will be, instead, CPU-bound.
+In this case, multiple processes will be more efficient, and will be able to take better advantage of multi-core systems.

 So… why not skip threads and just deal with processes?
 A number of reasons.